velvetkevorkian/website-2021/posts/blog/variations-on-a-theme-processing-sketches.md

 width="240" height="240"}][23]

-I was originally hoping to retain the symmetry of the 2d versions in 3d, but I\'m not quite sure how to achieve that yet.
-I\'ve not published this sketch online as it runs pretty badly without OpenGL enabled, although it works well on my machine.
-Have a look at the pics anyway, and feel free to get in touch if you\'re interested in the code (although it\'s nothing remarkable!).
+I was originally hoping to retain the symmetry of the 2d versions in 3d, but I'm not quite sure how to achieve that yet.
+I've not published this sketch online as it runs pretty badly without OpenGL enabled, although it works well on my machine.
+Have a look at the pics anyway, and feel free to get in touch if you're interested in the code (although it's nothing remarkable!).

-No doubt I\'ll keep playing with these ideas, so watch this space for more updates.
+No doubt I'll keep playing with these ideas, so watch this space for more updates.